amitkhirdekar/Smart-Health-Consulting-Project/README.md

 <img src="https://github.com/amitkhirdekar/Smart-Health-Consulting-Project/blob/main/Screenshots/patientDashboard.png?raw=true" width="90%" alt="Patient UI"> </img>

 Now you are free to search Doctors, Book Appointments, Reschedule Appointments, Cancel Appointments, Update Medical Records, Consult with doctor and many more things.

+You should create an admin user in DB first that can in-turn add doctors to the application.

 ## Support
 For any other help, you can contact: